shubham9411/shubhampandey.in/src/pages/posts/2021-05-16-removing-background-in-realtime/index.md

 webcam.play()
 ```

-### Get frames from the video and remove background
+### Get frames from the video and remove the background

-For getting frames from the video you can use `requestVideoFrameCallback` Api it is fairly new api and is not available in [chrome older than 83](https://caniuse.com/?search=requestVideoFrameCallback), for alternate you can try `requestAnimationFrame` Api which is fairly stable in browser, in below example I will use `requestVideoFrameCallback` you can check the other example in [github repo](https://github.com/shubham9411/body-pix-tutorial/).
+For getting frames from the video you can use `requestVideoFrameCallback` API it is a fairly new API and is not available in [chrome older than 83](https://caniuse.com/?search=requestVideoFrameCallback), for alternate you can try `requestAnimationFrame` API which is fairly stable in the browser, in the below example I will use `requestVideoFrameCallback` you can check the other example in [Github repo](https://github.com/shubham9411/body-pix-tutorial/).

 #### requestVideoFrameCallback

-This api register a callback for every video frame that is going to be created and displayed to the screen.
+This API register a callback for every video frame that is going to be created and displayed to the screen.
 So it is better in performing efficient per-video-frame operations on video.
 [Read More about `requestVideoFrameCallback`](https://web.dev/requestvideoframecallback-rvfc/).
-For first frame we add callback and after rendering every frame we will add the callback again.
+For the first frame, we add a callback and after rendering every frame we will add the callback again.

-We will add a callback every frame and calculate new segmentation from the frame.
+We will add a callback for every frame and calculate new segmentation from the frame.

 ```javascript